vmware-archive/dispatch/docs/_guides/custom-event-drivers.md

 ## Writing custom event driver

 Creating event drivers is easy.
-As stated previously an event driver is simply a container which can injest events from a remote location, translate that event into a cloudevent format and write that event over http (or stdout).
+As stated previously an event driver is simply a container which can ingest events from a remote location, translate that event into a cloudevent format and write that event over http (or stdout).
 The event driver is deployed with a side-car container which contains a webserver listening on port 8080, so events are simply sent to `http://localhost:8080` at which point the side-car forwards the event onto the event bus.